rocket-pool/RPIPs/RPIPs/RPIP-19.md

 nodes with odd indices submitBalances right away but only submitPrices after waiting 10 minutes.
 Nodes should do the work immediately and hold off on voting, to avoid unnecessary delay when submitting after their 10-minute wait.
-Note: consensus currently requires more than half of votes, so this approach often means we must hit the 10-minute wait before consensus is possible.
+Note: consensus currently requires more than half of votes, so this approach will often mean we must hit the 10-minute wait before consensus is possible.

 ### Subcommittee for reward snapshot duty
 This change can be implemented now; however, trees currently take a long time and the subcommittee